 Procedure

 OLI resampling interpolates radiometrically corrected but geometrically raw image data to a map-projected output space.
 The resampling process uses information stored in the resampling grid, along with focal plane calibration data stored in the geometric model, to map output projection locations to an input location.
-Since an input location for an output pixel typically lies at a non-integer location, interpolation is used to find the pixel values associated with this non-integer location.
+Since an input location for an output pixel typically lies at a non-integer location, interpolation is used to find the pixel value associated with this non-integer location.
 OLI resampling is performed on the geometrically raw L1R data using one of two methods: cubic convolution combined with the Akima A method, or nearest neighbor.
 Note that Modulation Transfer Function Compensation (MTFC) and bilinear resampling are not supported in the baseline algorithm.
 Due to the lack of inherent band registration and the need to perform subpixel registration to achieve OLI band alignment, cubic convolution, combined with the Akima A interpolation method, will be used to generate the standard L8/9 products.
 It is also important to have the best subpixel accuracy in the output image during geometric characterization and calibration, so cubic convolution is chosen for interpolation during the characterization and calibration of the OLI instrument.
 The ALIAS-heritage nearest-neighbor interpolation capability is also provided as an option for special-purpose science products and testing purposes.
 Since this document focuses on both standard product generation and geometric characterization and calibration, the only interpolation method discussed in detail here is the cubic convolution combined with the Akima A method.

-During resampling, there is a need to know what input pixel goes with a given output pixel.
+During resampling, there is a need to know what input pixel location corresponds to a given output pixel location.
 The OLI geometric processing system does not have a “true” inverse model to perform this calculation.
 Instead, for a given output pixel, the corresponding input pixel is found from the forward and inverse mapping coefficients stored in the resampling grid.
 There are two scenarios when performing this calculation.
 The first involves performing resampling for a systematic image, in which case the dimension for z, or elevation, is either zero or a constant value.
 This involves only a two-dimensional operation in line and sample.
 The second involves performing resampling for a terrain-corrected image.
 A terrain-corrected image has the effects of relief removed from the output imagery.
 When working with a terrain-corrected image, a three-dimensional operation is performed during the inverse mapping, with the dimensions being input (L1R) line, input sample, and elevation (Figure 6-32).
 Both procedures of mapping output pixel locations to input pixel locations are discussed below.

 Due to the layout of the OLI focal plane, there are along-track offsets between spectral bands within each SCA, along-track offsets between even and odd SCAs, and a reversal of the band ordering in adjacent SCAs.
 This leads to an along-track offset in the imagery coverage area for a given band between odd and even SCAs, as well as an offset between bands within each SCA.
 To create a more uniform image coverage within a geometrically corrected output product, the leading and trailing imagery associated with these offsets is trimmed.
 This trimming is controlled by a set of latitude/longitude bounds for the active image area for each band, contained in the input resampling grid.
 Trimming is implemented by converting these bounds to a look up table that lists the starting and ending sample location of active (non-fill) data for each line of the output image.